LittleLunar/image-processing-class/README.md

 # Image Processing class #
-This repo is used for storing source code from Image Processing Class
+This repo is used for storing source code from the course.

 ### List of contents ###
 - Image Acquisition and Digitalization